 Today’s technology allows for a positive disruption of this model.
 Computer based training, live-online training, and quick reference card based learning not only allow for minimization of cost per person, but can also serve as ongoing support – reducing the burden felt by the help desk.

-Solo Learning Government Technology Solutions
+Synergistx Government Technology Solutions

 Multiple technology based solutions can deliver outstanding results, while minimizing budgetary concerns.
+Our assistance is multifaceted.
 Custom web-based training can bring new and existing staff up to a base level of knowledge, preparing them to succeed.
 However, this is only the case if it is deployed responsibly.
 Similarly, quick reference systems have enabled rapid deployment of training materials.
 Such systems cover everything from basic computer use to high level management.
 Web-based management and tracking systems can help standardize training of a wide-spread staff.
 Additionally, the same technology can offer services to constituents previously unreachable via standard means.